 How families can work together for farm success

 Working with family in the farm business is not the same as working with employees you don’t share a blood bond with.
-Experts agree a strong family foundation and clear vision are critical to making it work.
+Experts agree that a strong family foundation and a clear vision are critical to making the many facets of family dynamics work.

-Gordon Colledge, a farm advisor in Alberta, and Jim Soldan, a family business trainer in British Columbia, offer the following tips for a successful business working relationship:
+Solden and Gordon Colledge, a farm advisor in Alberta, offer the following tips for a successful business working relationship with family members.

 Colledge says it’s important to be clear about expectations.

-“Unmet expectation leads to frustration and frustration is one of the characteristics of anger,” Colledge explains.
+“Unmet expectation leads to frustration and frustration is one of the characteristics of anger,” he says.
 “Anger can run really high when expectations aren’t met.”

-With policy handbook in hand, families should hold regular policy review meetings where efficiencies with main areas of the farm are openly discussed.
+With a policy handbook, families should hold regular policy review meetings in which efficiencies across the main areas of the farm are openly discussed.

 “With that involvement, it starts to take on energy of its own,” Colledge says.

-Soldan suggests a 50-50 rule where family members spend 30 minutes discussing how they are as a family and 30 minutes talking about the business.
+Soldan suggests a 50-50 rule: family members spend 30 minutes discussing how they are as a family and 30 minutes discussing the business.

 Define success

-Soldan also believes the family should work together to develop a solid definition of success.
+Soldan also believes the family should work together to define success.

 “Family farm business success is a product of several factors, with some families adding more to make it more personal,” Solan says.
 “It’s a mathematical equation; if a zero is anywhere in the equation, the end effect is zero.”